Real Estate PPC Guide

 In short, PPC stands for Pay-Per-Click.

-Pay-Per-Click refers to a popular online advertising model where advertisers do just that, pay only when a lead clicks on their ad.
+PPC advertising refers to a popular online advertising model where advertisers do just that, pay only when a lead clicks on their ad.
 This is one of the most cost-effective lead generators, especially for realtors as it has the potential to capture actively searching clients.

-A PPC ad appears at the top, bottom or banner section of the SERP (Search Engine Results Page) and is included when a consumer searches online.
+A PPC ad appears at the top, bottom or banner section of the SERP (Search Engine Results Page) and is included when a consumer search online.
 These online searches can include anything from gifts to food to real estate!

 Though most popular on Google, PPC ads appear on all forms of search engines including Bing, Amazon, Yahoo and Yelp.
 PPC advertising remains one of the ultimate ways to reach your target audience effectively.

 Why should a realtor run PPC ads?

 When a prospective lead types in “San Francisco Homes for Sale” it is safe to assume that they are in the market for a home in San Francisco.
-Instead of advertising to the masses, many of whom may not be interested, looking or even in your area, a PPC campaign will use your advertising budget and concentrate it directly at relevant potential leads.
+Instead of advertising to the masses, many of whom may not be interested, looking or even in your area, a real estate PPC campaign will use your advertising budget and concentrate it directly at relevant potential leads.

 Another benefit of running a PPC campaign is that it levels the playing field for online advertising.
 While SEO can be extremely effective by targeting niche keywords, very popular search terms have been monopolized by large companies like Zillow, Realtor, Trulia, etc. With PPC, a number of factors are in play ensuring that the budget isn’t the sole dictator for appearing on top.